Blosc/c-blosc2/README.rst

   cmake -DCMAKE_INSTALL_PREFIX=your_install_prefix_directory ..

-CMake allows to configure Blosc in many different ways, like prefering internal or external sources for compressors or enabling/disabling them.
+CMake allows to configure Blosc in many different ways, like preferring internal or external sources for compressors or enabling/disabling them.
 Please note that configuration can also be performed using UI tools provided by CMake (`ccmake`  or `cmake-gui`):

 .. code-block:: console